deepakpatilv/netflix-gpt/README.md

 - Update Profile
 - BugFix: Sign up Display name
 - BugFix: If the user is not logged, Don't give access
+- Unsubscribed to the onAuthStateChanged callback
+- Add hardcoded values to Constants file
+-
+-

 # Features
 - Login / SignUp